 Short term accreditation

-- official ID number
+- official ID number and expiration date

-Journalists who report regularly on EP affairs and/or are based in Strasbourg/Brussels or Luxembourg can qualify for an annual accreditation to the European Parliament.
+Journalists who report regularly on EP affairs and/or are based in Strasbourg/Brussels or Luxembourg can qualify for annual accreditation to the European Parliament.
 The accreditation is valid in all three seats of Parliament (Strasbourg, Brussels and Luxembourg).

 Recording permit for media